-At Abingdon, we take great care to make sure everyone within our school community feels valued, safe and that they belong.
-We promote a culture of consideration and kindness, fostering an inclusive and caring environment, one in which diversity is celebrated, respect is advocated, and discrimination is disparaged.
+At Abingdon Prep, we take great care to make sure everyone within our school feels involved, safe, happy and that they belong.
+We promote a culture of consideration and kindness, fostering an inclusive and caring environment, one in which diversity is celebrated and respect is advocated.

-We believe everyone has the right to reach their true potential, have access to the same opportunities, and we remain committed to do all we can to listen to, and support, our pupils and staff to ensure equity within our community.
+We believe everyone has the right to reach their true potential, have access to the same opportunities, and we remain committed to do all we can to listen to, and support, our pupils, staff and parents to ensure equity within our community.

-In addition to our curriculum, we foster emotional growth through personal and social education within our PSHCE programme, helping our young people to problem solve and equipping them for life beyond school.
-Delivered in an age appropriate way, with the concept of wellbeing running throughout, it includes dedicated teaching sessions, assemblies, seminars and visits from speakers on a broad range of topics.
+In addition to our curriculum, we foster emotional growth through personal and social education within our PSHCE programme, helping our young people to problem solve and equip them for the next stage of their lives.
+Delivered in an age appropriate way, with the concept of wellbeing running throughout, it includes dedicated teaching sessions, assemblies and visits from speakers on a broad range of topics.

 active members of our JEDI Committee

 Our student-led ‘JEDI’ Committee are volunteers who work in partnership with teachers to foster an inclusive environment and to celebrate, promote and inform our School Community about the work they are carrying out.